diekhans/intronProspector/docs/intronProspector.md

 # SYNOPSIS

-`intronProspector [options] [readaligns]`
+`intronProspector [options] [readaligns ...]`

 # DESCRIPTION

 Find putative intron junctions in a RNA-Seq alignment.
-The *readaligns* file maybe in SAM, BAM, or CRAM format and does not need to be sorted or indexed and maybe streamed.
+The *readaligns* files maybe in SAM, BAM, or CRAM format and does not need to be sorted or indexed and maybe streamed.
 If omitted, stdin is used.

 This program allows for integrating splice junction calling into an alignment pipeline.
 Pass-through mode copys the alignment file on `stdin` to `stdout`.
 It can then sit between an aligner outputting SAM and `samtools` that converts to BAM/CRAM.

 Both short-read (Illumina) and long-read RNA-Seq can be process.
 For short-reads, it is recommended to use `--min-confidence-score=1.0`.
 Introns are as determined by the aligner and indicated in the BAM by `N` operations.

+Process multiple BAMs at once will use more more memory, as intron counts are not collected per chromosome.
+This mode does not require a sorted BAM and is incompatible with `--pass-through`.
+It may also improve the confidence scoring in some cases.

 # OPTIONS